IgniteUI/help-topics/topics/02_Controls/igValidator/00_igValidator_Overview.md

 ## <a id="setting-up"></a> Setting up the igValidator

-The validator control can be configured independently on one or multiple targets (fields) or as an integrated part of the supported Ignite UI controls - Editors, Combo and Rating.
+The validator control can be configured independently on one or multiple targets (fields) or as an integrated part of the supported %%ProductName%% controls - Editors, Combo and Rating.
 It possesses plenty of options which allows you to customize and configure this control corresponding to your needs.

-### Configuring from other Ignite UI controls
+### Configuring from other %%ProductName%% controls

 ```html
 <div id="textEditor"></div>